 Databases are grouped into subject areas.
-The Policing, Security & Emergency Management collection will be useful for your study.
+The Emergency Management, Policing & Public Safety collections will be useful for your study.

 Also note the Key Journal Databases in the Emergency Management Library Resource Guide.
 Note that you don't have to use every database for every assignment - but nor should you restrict your search to one database only.